Lucyjpjones/lj-fscr/testing.md

 **8. Browse associated blogs, articles and recent new stories**

 I created a blog app that can only be viewed by site members.
 When a user is not logged in and they click on the blog they will be directed to the login/register page.
 If a user is a member and logged in they will be directed to the blog page where they can view blogs posted by the admin user.
-Members also have the ability to comment on blog posts creating further user interaction.
+Members also have the ability to comment and delete their own comments on blog posts creating further user interaction.

 <img src="media/us-8.png">

 **9. Access a member forum**

 I created a forum app that can only be accessed by site members.
 When a user is not logged in and they click on the forum they will be directed to the login/register page.
 If a user is a member and logged in they will be directed to the forum page where they will have the option to view threads by other users and add their own.
-They also have the capability of adding a message to any thread which displays both their logged in username and date/time posted.
+They also have the capability of replying to any thread which displays both their logged in username and date/time posted.

 <img src="media/us-9.png">